-For each source file given as path/to/file.xi in the command line, an output file named path/to/file.typed is generated to provide the result of type checking the source file.
+For each source file given as path/to/file.eta in the command line, an output file named path/to/file.typed is generated to provide the result of type checking the source file.
+The compiler should be able to handle both relative and absolute paths for all filename arguments.

-If the source file is a semantically invalid Xi program, the content of the .typed file should contain only the following line:
+If the source file has a parse error or is a semantically invalid Eta program, the content of the .typed file should contain only the following line:

-'''

 <line>:<column> error:<description>

-'''

-where error, and <column> indicate the beginning position of the error, and <description> details the error.
+where <line> and <column> indicate the beginning position of the error, and <description> details the error.

-If the source file is a semantically valid Xi program, the content of the .typed file should contain only the following line:
+If the source file is a semantically valid Eta program, the content of the .typed file should contain only the following line: